-The second reason I like the expanded version of the Cash Flow Formula spreadsheet is that it includes extra blank categories just waiting for your customization.
+Additionally, I like the expanded version because it includes extra blank categories just waiting for your customization.
 This setup is ideal for people who have a bunch of spending categories or for people who just prefer to track their spending at a very granular level.

-Google Sheets has a free monthly budget and expense tracker spreadsheet that’s ready for your personal touch.
+Google Sheets has a free budget template and monthly expense tracking spreadsheet that’s ready for your personal touch.

 It’s actually two sheets.
 The first is for planning your budget and the second is for tracking your spending.
-The budget sheet lists all the standard categories.
-Plus, you can input your own custom categories.
-You have one column for your planned spending and one for your actual spending.
-When you toggle to the expense sheet, you categorize your spending and the actual column in your budget updates.
+The budget sheet lists all the standard categories, plus you can input your own.
+The template also includes one column for planned spending and one for your actual spending.
+Simply toggle to the expense sheet to record your spending, and the actual column in your budget updates automatically.
 Super easy!

 To find this free tool, hit up the template gallery in Google Sheets and look for “monthly budget” in the personal category (Google Sheets>Personal>Search “monthly budget”).

-This free budget template from Frugal Fanatic gives you space to budget your income, the standard expenses, and three savings goals.
+Frugal Fanatic’s free budget template offers space to budget your income, a list of standard expenses, and room to plan for up to three savings goals.
 Yes, it’s basic, but it might be just what you need to get started.
+Grab the template here.

-Tip: If the categories don’t quite fit your situation, you can always white one out and write in a new one.
-For example, internet didn’t make the list, but cable and phone did.
-I don’t have cable or a home phone, so I would change one of those to internet.
+Here’s a hot tip for using this or other printable budget templates: If the categories don’t fit what you need, simply use whiteout on one category and write in a new one.
+For example, internet expenses didn’t make the list, but cable and phone did.
+If you don’t have cable or a home phone, just change one of those to include your internet costs.

 Printable Crush’s free budget template groups spending categories into sections, so everything related to housing, transportation, etc. is together.